 Fastly is a Varnish-based Content Delivery Network (CDN) for serving static assets.
-It is required for Magento Commerce (Cloud) on Production environments, so it's important to configure Fastly and test your website (UAT) with Fastly enabled and configured — on both Staging and Production environments.
+It is required for Adobe Commerce on cloud infrastructure on Production environments, so it's important to configure Fastly and test your website (UAT) with Fastly enabled and configured — on both Staging and Production environments.

 With Full Page Cache (FPC) enabled, your website performs differently; make sure you test it before going live.

-The process of Fastly configuration is documented with many details in the Set up Fastly topic on DevDocs.
+The process of Fastly configuration is documented in detail in the Set up Fastly topic in our developer documentation.
 Below are the important steps.

-2. Enable and configure Fastly using the Magento Admin
+1b.
+Enable and configure Fastly using the Commerce Admin

 You can also create and add own custom VCL snippets.

 Refer to this article for detailed steps: Set up Fastly in our developer documentation.